M-Scott-Lassiter/VBA-Directory-Manager/README.md

 ## Use Omitted Characters to Exclude Files or Folders
 Setting the `OmittedPrefix` property to a non-empty string will cause the DirectoryManager to exclude any file or folder that starts with that string.

+This is useful if you want to use DirectoryManager to exclude specific folders or files from your project.

 ```VBA
 Sub SetOmmitedPrefix()